PI-Trailblazer/microsite/docs/milestones/MS4 - Transition/modelsValidation.md

 The high percentage of participants who agreed with the model’s tags suggests a promising level of accuracy and alignment between the model’s predictions and the users’ expectations.
 However, the presence of dissenting opinions highlights the importance of ongoing refinement and optimization of the Auto-Tagging system to further enhance its accuracy and relevance.

-Overall, the user testing phase provided valuable insights into the performance of the Auto- Tagging system and served as a foundation for iterative improvements aimed at optimizing the tagging process and enhancing user satisfaction.
+Overall, the user testing phase provided valuable insights into the performance of the Auto-Tagging system and served as a foundation for iterative improvements aimed at optimizing the tagging process and enhancing user satisfaction.

 ![Usability Test for Auto-Tagging](../../../static/img/ms4Images/tagEvaluation.png)